A Combinatorial Structure for Many Hierarchically Hyperbolic Spaces: Why orthogonals for non-split domains?

 \begin{thm}[{see e.g. \cite[Proposition 20.4]{Rcubes}}] Let $\cuco Z$ be a CAT(0) cube complex with a weak factor system $\mathfrak h_{/\sim}$.
 Then $(\cuco Z, \mathfrak h_{/\sim})$ is a hierarchically hyperbolic space with wedges, where the coordinate spaces $\fontact [F]$, $[F]\in \mathfrak h_{/\sim}$ and the projections $\pi_{[F]}:\,\cuco Z\to \fontact [F]$ are as in \cite[Remark 13.2]{HHS_I}. \end{thm}

 The next theorem refines the previous one by strengthening the conclusions about the index set.
-Compare to the very similar \cite[Prop.
-20.6]{Rcubes}, where is not explicit that the HHS structure comes from the hyperclosure.
+It should be compared to the very similar \cite[Prop.
+20.6]{Rcubes}, where, however, it is not explicit that the HHS structure comes from the hyperclosure.
 Note, also, that the clean containers property of the HHS structure from Theorem~\ref{thm:HHS_from_WFS} is observed (in the presence of a group action) in \cite{HagenSusse}.

 \begin{thm} Let $\cuco Z$ be a CAT(0) cube complex which admits a weak factor system, and let $\bar{\mathfrak h}$ be the hyperclosure of $\cuco Z$.
 Then $\bar{\mathfrak h}_{/\sim}$ is a weak factor system and an orthogonal set.
 In particular, $(\cuco Z, \bar{\mathfrak h}_{/\sim})$ is a HHS with wedges, clean containers, and where orthogonality implies nesting. \end{thm}